 The TFDZ Construction Rules shall be used to identify how the protocol organizes the user data within the TFDZ in order to transport it.

 A MAP_SDU, and/or a single Packet SDU may be segmented with portions thereof placed within the TFDZ of successive frames within the same MAP ID.
 In all cases, the SDU must begin in the first octet of the TFDZ contained in the first frame carrying that SDU.

+NOTE – TFDZ Construction Rules ‘000’ or ‘001’ or ‘010’ apply to fixed length TFDZs.
+‘011’,’100’,’101’,’110’ and ‘111’ apply to variable length TFDZs.

 The TFDZ Construction Rules shall be interpreted as shown in table 4-3.